SebastianHalbig/SebastianHalbig.github.io/README.md

-# outreach
-On this website you can find everything about me that I find worth sharing.
+# Welcome to my website.
+In the future you can find here everything about my research and teaching.